wp-plugins/cleantalk-spam-protect/readme.txt

 = Can I use CleanTalk with Akismet? =
 Sure, you can use CleanTalk with Akismet.
 In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.

-= Should I use another anti-spam plugins? =
-CleanTalk stops up to 100% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA like anti-spam plugins).
+= Should I use another anti-spam tools (Captcha)? = CleanTalk stops up to 100% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA like anti-spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = Is the plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anti-spam options for spam bots protection.

-= After the installation I noticed in the statistics that the number of spam attacks had increased = There are a few reasons for this:
+= After installation I noticed in the statistics that the number of spam attacks had increased = There are a few reasons for this:

 * With the indexing of your web-site by the search systems, appearance of external links and better search results position, your web-site attracts more and more spambots.